 Building relationships at work isn’t too different from building strong friendships outside of work.
 Be friendly, collaborative, appreciative, and dependable.
 Instead of jumping straight into a meeting, make small talk and get to know your coworkers.
 Remember significant details like their partner and kids’ names, the half-marathon they’re training for, or the fun family vacation they took.

-Find someone in your department whom people really respect and whose professional values are similar to your own.
+Find someone in your department that people respect and whose professional values are similar to your own.
 Learn what the person is working on and more about their projects.

 If you have the time, ask your manager if you can work with the all-star you’ve identified.
 You’ll work on a high-profile project, develop strong relationships with higher-ups, and strengthen your skill set.

-When you’re building relationships at work, don’t forget to find a good mentor.
+When make friends at work, don’t forget to find a good mentor.
 You might already have a mentor outside of the office, like someone in your industry at another company, a favorite professor, or even a family member who always gives you great advice.
-But it’s also beneficial to have a mentor who works at the same company as you because they’ve been there and done that.
+It’s also beneficial to have a mentor who works at the same company as you because they’ve been there and done that.

 Although they both help you be more successful at work, a sponsor is different than a mentor.
 A mentor gives you ample advice and helps you navigate your work life.
 A sponsor will advocate for you and give you the opportunities you need to get to the next level of your career, like being assigned to a high-profile project.

-A sponsor will also be sure to tell executives about the great work you do and will fight for you to get the promotion you deserve.
+A sponsor will also be sure to tell executives about your accomplishments and will fight for you to get the promotion you deserve.
 Get a sponsor by establishing strong working relationships with higher-ups.
 Give your a-game when you work with them on assignments and long-term projects.

 As you start climbing the proverbial corporate ladder, you’ll get your very own team to manage.
 Your direct reports will be more motivated and likely more successful if they respect you and you have a good rapport.